Steve Ryan (author): Box games

 Stix & Stones, a box game created by Steve Ryan, received the Parents' Choice 2010 Award for new game.
 After years of challenging fans to solve his brainteasers with pencils, players are asked to put down those pencils and grab a handful of sticks and stones to create images using the fewest possible number of sticks and stones.
 It's a game that encourages creative thinking with little or no artistic skill required.
 Ryan likes to say, “If you could play against Pablo Picasso, all you’d have to do is out think him because he has to use the same sticks and stones as you do to create his image."

 Career

 As a child, Ryan was inspired by the mathematical recreations of Henry Dudeney and Sam Loyd.
 Later, while studying Art and Design at California State University Long Beach, Steve polished his skills to illustrate his own puzzle and game creations.
-And, now, after decades of passionate work, Ryan's word games, number quizzes, problems in logic, devious dissections, scrambled letters, mazes-with-rules, mathematical recreations and more continue to inspire readers to sharpen their pencils and sharpen their wits.
-Many of his fans know him as the Picasso of Puzzles and Gauguin of Games.
+And, now, after decades of work, Ryan's word games, number quizzes, problems in logic, devious dissections, scrambled letters, mazes-with-rules, mathematical recreations and more continue to challenge readers..
+He sometimes described as the Picasso of Puzzles and Gauguin of Games.